gmflau/google-dev-day-workshop/lab6/README.md

-# Lab 6:  Re-deploy the sample app using the CloudSQL PostgreSQL backend along with Redis Data Integration
+# Lab 6:  Re-deploy the sample app using the CloudSQL PostgreSQL backend and Redis Data Integration

 Delete the current application deployment:
 ```bash